Thomas Lab Members

 [email protected]

-Brandon’s research program asks how humans come to understand others’ actions and minds, particularly in social contexts.
-Through studies of infants and toddlers, his research aims to reveal our early-emerging knowledge of other people and to characterize the developmental foundations of human learning, cooperation, and social life more broadly.
+My research program asks how humans come to understand others’ actions and minds, particularly in social contexts.
+Through studies of infants and toddlers, my research aims to reveal our early-emerging knowledge of other people and to characterize the developmental foundations of human learning, cooperation, and social life more broadly.
+Outside of the lab, I like going on runs, trying out new restaurants, and baking and cooking with my friends.

 Graduate Student